 We cover all medically necessary DME covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
-To view the most recent list of suppliers, use the Find a Doctor tool on our website by visiting mvphealthcare.com/members/find-a-doctor.
+The most recent list of suppliers is available on our website at mvphealthcare.com/members/find-a-doctor.